Fei-Linnea/Webshop/README.md

   - A notification message is displayed when an action is successfully completed.
   - An error message appears if an error occurs.

+## Images
+Product images are from [Unsplash](https://unsplash.com/).

 ## Notice
 This application is still in development and lacks some implementations.
 Additional features may be added in the future.
+Images are from